Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Introduction

-We will show that the Pitman transformation strategy of constructing solutions is also valid for the equations defining the discrete integrable systems of interest here, i.e.\ \eqref{DKDV}, \eqref{UDKDV}, \eqref{DTODA}, and \eqref{UDTODA}.
-That is, for each system, we have that the existence of a single time step solution is equivalent to existence of a carrier, and we demonstrate that a carrier can be constructed in terms of a certain functional of a path encoding, which also yields via a Pitman-type transformation the dynamics on the configuration space, and we moreover check that our choice of carrier is the unique one for which we are to be able to iterate this process.
+The principal contribution of the present article is to show that the Pitman transformation strategy of constructing solutions is also valid for the equations defining the discrete integrable systems of interest here, i.e.\ \eqref{DKDV}, \eqref{UDKDV}, \eqref{DTODA}, and \eqref{UDTODA}.
+That is, for each system, we have that the existence of a single time step solution is equivalent to existence of a certain carrier process (which can be seen as the analogue of the notion introduced for the BBS above), and we demonstrate that such a carrier can be constructed in terms of a functional of a certain path encoding, which also yields via a Pitman-type transformation the dynamics on the configuration space.
+Moreover, we check that our choice of carrier is the unique one for which we are to be able to iterate this process; see Section \ref{dissec} for our main results in this direction.
 Specifically, in each case, path encodings will be elements of the space

 and the dynamics are described similarly to \eqref{originalpitman}, but the past maximum of \eqref{originalM} is replaced by the path functionals given in Table \ref{Mtable}, and the Toda-type systems incorporate a spatial shift.
-NB.\ In Table \ref{Mtable} and subsequently, we use $\theta$ to denote the usual left-shift, i.e.\ $\theta((x_n)_{n\in\mathbb{Z}}) = (x_{n+1})_{n\in\mathbb{Z}}$.
+Note that, in Table \ref{Mtable} and subsequently, we use $\theta$ to denote the usual left-shift, i.e.\ $\theta((x_n)_{n\in\mathbb{Z}}) = (x_{n+1})_{n\in\mathbb{Z}}$.
 See Figure \ref{pitmanpic} for illustrative examples of the path transformations that we introduce, and Section \ref{dissec} for details of how these relate to the relevant integrable systems.
 We note that, whilst $T^\vee$ and $T^{\vee^*}$ closely correspond to the original Pitman transformation defined at \eqref{originalpitman}, the operators $T^{\sum}$ and $T^{\sum^*}$ are related to the exponential version of Pitman's transformation, which is also familiar to probabilists (see \cite{MY1, MY2}, for example).
 It is not difficult to verify that the path operations described in Table \ref{Mtable} are well-defined on the set of asymptotically linear functions, as given by

 Moreover, whilst we do not attempt to replicate the detailed study of \cite{CKST} and determine the full set of configurations upon which the dynamics can be extended and checked to be time reversible for all time, we will check that the latter properties hold for configurations with a path encoding that lies in $\mathcal{S}^{lin}$.
 (See Section \ref{dissec} for details.)
 We remark that the restriction to configurations with a path encoding in $\mathcal{S}^{lin}$ is relatively mild, and in particular yields that for initial configurations that have a shift ergodic distribution and satisfy a certain density condition (specific to each case), the dynamics of the discrete integrable system are uniquely defined for all times.
 Moreover, the class of configurations we deal with includes the previously studied examples of semi-infinite, periodic and rapidly decaying configurations, see Subsection \ref{knownsec}.